 - Paloma Cupcakes

-Last but not least, if you try these cupcakes or any other recipe on the blog, please rate the recipe and leave a comment below.
-I love hearing from you, and other readers will benefit from your experience!
+If you try these cupcakes or any other recipe on Nourish and Fete, please rate the recipe and leave a comment below!
+We love hearing from you, and other readers will benefit from your experience!

 Guinness Cupcakes with Irish Cream Frosting